Skip to content

 Confirmed Threat

 On October 22, 2018, University of Utah student and track athlete Lauren McCluskey, 21, was shot and killed by her ex-boyfriend Melvin Rowland in a parking lot outside her dormitory.
-McCluskey had contacted campus police more than 20 times to report Rowland's harassment and stalking after discovering he was a registered sex offender.
+McCluskey and her friends contacted campus police more than 20 times to report Rowland's harassment and stalking after McCluskey learned he was a registered sex offender.
 Rowland was found dead of a self-inflicted gunshot wound in a nearby church.

 Alerts